Willem Mühring

-Willem Jan Mühring (17 August 1913 – 17 January 1997) was a Dutch chess International Master (IM) (1951).
+Willem Jan Muhring (17 August 1913 – 17 January 1997) was a Dutch chess player.
+He was awarded the title of International Master in 1951.

 Biography

-Willem Mühring was one of the pioneers in the implementation of IBM computers in Netherlands public administration.
+Willem Muhring was one of the pioneers in the implementation of IBM computers in Netherlands public administration.

-Also Willem Mühring was a well-known tournament chess player and international chess master (1951).
+Also Willem Muhring was a well-known tournament chess player and international chess master (1951).
 He learnt the game at the age of fifteen.
-In 1932, Willem Mühring won the Rotterdam City Chess Championship.
+In 1932, Willem Muhring won the Rotterdam City Chess Championship.
 In 1947, in Hilversum he ranked 2nd in an International Chess Tournament before Max Euwe.

 After Second World War he successfully played in Hastings International Chess Congress: